Vegan Japanese

 Vegan sushi roll on a serving platter topped with avocado, vegan caviar, shichimi, vegan kewpie mayo and dried onion flakes.

-About Vegan Caviar
+About Vegan Caviar (Optional)

 Jump to:

-• Why Caterpillar Rolls?
+• Why is it called Caterpillar Roll?

-• About Vegan Caviar
+• About Vegan Caviar (Optional)

 • Ingredients